A Woman Named Hello was actually my second attempt at a film.

 After establishing Asheville Productions as a legal entity, my first thought was to make a documentary about Moni Taylor and her moving b&w photography of the little babies who lived such brief lives.

-I called it The Time Between in honor of those precious little between some babies’ births and their deaths and enlisted Leif to edit a trailer with Eva Cassidy’s poignant song, “Songbird” as the underlying music track which, to me, felt like a mother’s ode to her lost child.
+I called it The Time Between in honor of those precious little time between some babies’ births and their deaths.
+I hired Leif to edit a trailer with Eva Cassidy’s poignant song, “Songbird” as the underlying music track which, to me, felt like a mother’s ode to her lost child.

 She was so excited, I tried to be happy for her.
 But I was also heartbroken to hear my first best friend in Asheville would soon be leaving to live and work on other side of the world.

-As Zoë and Leif were growing up, I sometimes attempted to nurture in them the perspective that when disappointments and bad surprises happen, try to turn them around and see how they might be a new opportunity, if seen from a different angle.
+Throughout their childhoods, I tried to nurture in Zoë and Leif the perspective that when disappointments and bad surprises happen, try to turning them around to see how they might be a new opportunity, if seen from a different angle.

-Of course, it’s not always obvious and sometimes you have to work really hard to wrap your head around unexpected changes.
-I’m not always the best practitioner of my own advice, but somewhere the weeks after Moni gave me her news, I found a way to look at it as an opportunity.
+Of course, it’s easier to give someone else that advice rather than act upon it yourself.
+It’s not always obvious and sometimes you have to work hard to wrap your head around unexpected changes.
+But a few weeks after Moni gave me her news, I thought of a way to look at it as an opportunity.

 Pivoting away from The Time Between, I asked Moni if I could instead document her journey from Appalachia to Africa – and she agreed.